Authors of section

 9. Drying of the cast

-The patient should be warned that the leg in the plaster will feel warm initially and then become cool and moist.
-The heat is due to the chemical reaction of the plaster’s setting; it then cools because of the evaporation of water from the plaster.
+The patient should be warned that the leg in plaster will feel warm initially and will then feel cool and moist.
+The warmth is due to the chemical reaction that takes place as the plaster sets.
+The leg then cools because of the evaporation of water from the plaster.
 Once the cast is dry, the moist, cold feeling will disappear.

-During the evaporation period, the casted limb should remain exposed and not fully covered by blankets.
+During the evaporation period, the limb in plaster should remain exposed and not be fully covered by blankets.

 10. Splitting of a plaster

 When significant swelling is expected, it may be advisable to split and loosen the plaster.
-This can be made easier by placing a protective leather or plastic strip over the leg under the plaster before the cast is applied.
-If the plaster is still damp, it can be cut with a very sharp knife, onto that protective strip which is then removed.
+This can be made easier by placing a protective leather or plastic strip along the leg before the cast is applied.
+If the plaster is still damp, it can be cut with a very sharp knife, above the protective strip which is then removed.

-Instead of a single split in the cast, a 1-2 cm strip of plaster can removed.
+Instead of making a single split in the cast, a strip of plaster 1–2 cm wide can be removed.
 This makes it easier to release the underlying padding.

 Alternatively, the plaster can be split using a plaster cutter.
-An oscillating saw is the easiest way to cut dry plaster, however is not effective if the plaster is still wet.
+An oscillating saw is the easiest way to cut dry plaster; it is not effective if the plaster is still wet.

 Either way, splitting alone does not loosen the cast.
 It must be spread to increase its volume.